makwaijun/personalwebpagev2/content/blog/Post72.md

 #### On Succession:
-In my earlier notes, I had contemplated the mysetery of Succcession of Marcus Aurelius.
-For great a philosopher king as he - was he not able to groom a successor well?
+In my earlier notes, I had contemplated the mystery of Succcession of Marcus Aurelius.
+For a great philosopher king as he - was he not able to groom a successor well?

-It is here that I the real considerations of:
+Some questions come to mind:
-*  Whether character can be taught - though the answer somewhere here lies in between a tough time and reflection
+*  Whether character can be taught - though the answer, i suspect lies in between i) a tough time and ii) reflection
-*  Trading-off with wanting the best for a loved ones
+*  Inherent trade-offs around wanting the best for loved ones (
 *  Trading-off with wanting the said loved one to like us as individuals (we're all softies aren't we)
 *  How much and how close we take after our parents?